 I often forget how to upload a new project to a remote Git repository because that is rarely done.
-Thus I need to summarise essential steps of this operation in my blog so that I could have look it back.
+Thus I need to summarise the essential steps of this operation in my blog so that I could have a look it back.
 So here is how you can also do it.

-- First create a remote Git repository in your GitHub or Bitbucket account.
+- First, create a remote Git repository in your GitHub or Bitbucket account.
 You can create a repository in GitHub from the link, or in Bitbucket from the link (remember logging in before clicking these links).

 - After creating a remote repository, copy the clone URL.
 This would look something like:

 - firstname.lastname@example.org:<username>/<project-name>.git (based on GitHub) or email@example.com:<username>/<project-name>.git (based on Bitbucket), if you decide to use SSH port.

 - https://github.com/<username>/<project-name>.git (based on GitHub) or https://<username>@bitbucket.org/<project-name>.git (based on Bitbucket).git, if you decide to use HTTPS port.